tikv/rfcs/text/0077-in-memory-pessimistic-locks.md

 By default, a Raft message has a size limit of 1 MiB.
 We will guarantee that the total size of in-memory pessimistic locks in a single region will not exceed the limit.
 This will be discussed later.

 If the transfer leader message is lost or rejected, we need to revert `is_valid` to `true`.
 But it is not possible for the leader to know.
 So, we have to use a timeout to implement it.
-That means, we can revert `is_valid` to `true` if the leader is still not transferred after some period.
+That means, we can revert `is_valid` to `true` if the leader is still not transferred after some ticks.
 And if the leader receives the `MsgTransferLeader` response from the follower after the timeout, it should ignore the message and not trigger a leader transfer.

 ### Region merge